privacybydesign/pbdf-website/pages/meetings.md

    dis-secr 'at' cs.ru.nl

-### Upcomging IRMA meeting: Friday afternoon, June 25, 2021.
+### Upcoming IRMA meeting: Friday afternoon, June 25, 2021.

 The programme of this meeting will soon appear here.